Home / Gossamer-Winged (Lycaenidae) / Eastern Tailed Blue (Cupido comyntas)

 Quick Facts

-Distribution Everywhere in the eastern part of North America
+Distribution Found across the eastern part of North America.

-Habitat Open, sunny places like weedy areas and disturbed habitats
+Habitat Prefers open, sunny areas like weedy fields and disturbed habitats.

-Host plants Several varieties of legumes, including vetches and clover
+Host Plants Feeds on a variety of legumes, including vetches and clover.

-Adult diet Nectar from flowers including wild strawberry, winter cress, sweet white clover, cinquefoils, asters, shepherd’s needle, etc.
+Adult Diet Enjoys nectar from flowers like wild strawberry, winter cress, sweet white clover, cinquefoils, asters, and shepherd’s needle.

 Did You Know?